30 Things I Learned in My 30s for Success, Purpose & Well‑Being

 12. Try cold exposure therapy to improve circulation, boost immunity, and enhance mental resilience

-Wether it is a cold shower, ice bathing or jumping in the river in winter, it is amazing how many health benefits this tinny action can provide: enhanced immunity, reduced inflammation, better metabolism, improved mental health, improved circulation, increased energy and alertness, better sleep, reduced stress, increased testosterone levels, enhanced mental resilience, longevity benefits… Start out slowly by aiming to use cold water in the last 2-3 minutes of your shower.
+Wether it is a cold shower, ice bathing, or jumping in the river in winter, it is amazing how many health benefits this tinny action can provide: enhanced immunity, reduced inflammation, better metabolism, improved mental health, improved circulation, increased energy and alertness, better sleep, reduced stress, increased testosterone levels, enhanced mental resilience, longevity benefits… It feels like the list goes on and on.
+Start out slowly by aiming to use cold water in the last 2-3 minutes of your shower.
 For motivation and to learn more about the benefits, you can follow Andrew Huberman for the latest science on cold exposure.

 13. Prioritize quality sleep to improve cognitive function, boost productivity, and enhance overall well-being